Acceptable Quality Limit (AQL)

 In sampling inspections, QIMA inspectors follow the ISO 2859 standard, which forms the basis for the Acceptable Quality Limit (AQL) methodology.
 The standard provides tables to determine sample sizes and defect thresholds, ensuring precise and reliable quality assessments.

-• Helps balance the risk of accepting defective products against the cost and effort of inspection.
+• Balances the risk of accepting defective products against the effort of inspection.

-• Allows different AQL levels for different products or defect types, supporting varying quality requirements.
+• Supports different AQL levels for different defect types and product categories.

-• Provides clear criteria for accepting or rejecting a batch, simplifying the decision-making process.
+• Provides clear, objective criteria for accepting or rejecting a production batch.

-How do I Determine the Correct Sample Size and Acceptance Number?
+How to Determine Your Sample Size and AQL

 • Inspection level: General Inspection II